Creating a perfect seed round with Leads, Follows, Angels and Random investors

-First some definitions;
+First, some definitions;

-With this plan, you have a sense of the amount you need from a Lead investor, usually >25% of the total raise.
+With this plan, you have a sense of the amount you need from a Lead investor, usually >25-50% of the total raise.
 You also have a starting point for negotiation when you get the lead investor in the room.
 Now your job is to go find the LEAD!

 When you start talking to investors, spend time asking questions to determine a good fit.
 Ask them directly;

-- How much do you normally invest/company?
+- How much do you typically invest /company?

 - How many deals/year?